James-Wachuka/mentalhealth_analysis-data-pipeline/README.md

 - dbt cloud
 - terraform

--setup a python venv and install the required packages Python packages: install the required packages using the [requirements file](requirements.txt)
+Setup a python venv and install the required packages
+- Python packages: install the required packages using the [requirements file](requirements.txt)

 ## CREATING INFRA ON GCP USING TERRAFORM
 - Configure gcloud sdk on your machine and setup terrraform